mmgeorge/rust-odata/README.md

-#### ~~This repository is outdated and maintains an old version of this project for compatibility with the [Connect Four][CONNECTFOUR] library which depends on it.
-As major revisions are planned, future development [has been moved](https://github.com/mmgeorge/odata-rs).~~ On hold

 # rust-odata
 Rust oData is library for building [OData][ODATA] REST services in Rust.
 This library is referenced and utilized by the [ConnectFour][CONNECTFOUR] project in the [game_server][GSERVE] repository for service generation.